-North Metro water suppliers urge residents to implement water reduction actions are urging residents to consider ways to reduce water use at their home or business as spring and summer approach.
+Residents are encouraged to implement water reduction actions by discovering ways to reduce water use at their home or business as spring and summer approach.
 Learn more about these recommendations to reduce water use, save money, and protect future water supplies.

 The following are standard recommendations to help customers reduce water use, save money and protect future water supplies.